 The Copenhagen canals are glowing with lights on the kayaks and decorations on the building on the Santa Lucia Parade, Copenhagen

-Santa Lucia Parade in Copenhagen (Lucia I Kajak)
+All About Santa Lucia Parade in Copenhagen 2025 (Lucia I Kajak)

 Your Denmark Guide Affiliate Disclaimer

-Looking to experience a truly unique Danish tradition?
-The Santa Lucia parade at Tivoli Gardens and Lucia I Kajak or kayak parade in the Copenhagen canals are a must-see.
-But what makes Saint Lucia Day so special, and how can you experience it as a foreigner or visitor?
+The unique Danish tradition of the Santa Lucia parade takes place at Tivoli Gardens and in Copenhagen canals.
+But what makes St Lucia Day so special, and how can you experience it as a foreigner or visitor?

-Ready to experience the magic of St Lucia Day?
-Let’s dive into this beautiful Danish celebration!
+Ready to experience St Lucia Day celebrations?
+Let’s dive into it!

 Who is Saint Lucia?